cockroachdb/docs/v2.1/recommended-production-settings.md

 When running CockroachDB on Kubernetes, making the following minimal customizations will result in better, more reliable performance:

 * Use [SSDs instead of traditional HDDs](kubernetes-performance.html#disk-type).
-* Configure vCPU and memory [resource requests and limits](kubernetes-performance.html#resource-requests-and-limits).
+* Configure CPU and memory [resource requests and limits](kubernetes-performance.html#resource-requests-and-limits).

 For more information and additional customization suggestions, see our full detailed guide to [CockroachDB Performance on Kubernetes](kubernetes-performance.html).